davidjbradshaw/eslint-config-adjunct/README.md

 ### Disabled rules

-The following rules are disabled due to them being considered unduely restrictive or unhelpful.
+The following rules are disabled due to them being considered unduly restrictive or unhelpful.

 - jest/no-disabled-tests
 - react-redux/prefer-separate-component-file